termsurf/talk/readme.md

 reader/speaker can get close to intuiting without more than a small handful of key notes, not requiring tons of special knowledge.

+Also, Talk is not meant to replace the level-of-detail ("exactness") of IPA, it's goal is to only get like ~95% accuracy.
+This is because we believe real-world pronunciations a highly varied within a single word of a language, and so being as exact as IPA is kind of misleading.
+If Talk is not exact enough for a specific rendering, you can use IPA, but otherwise Talk will be much easier to understand and use on both sides.

 See the following guides for more information on the mappings.

 ## Encoding